Winklebury: History

 Historically the area has some of the oldest landmarks in Urban Basingstoke.
 It contains the remains of an Iron Age hill fort, A Roman road from Winchester to Silchester runs along the western boundary and is still in use.

 Governance

 Winklebury and Manydown is a ward of Basingstoke and Deane and returns two councillors.

 Geography

 To the North of Winklebury is the site of Park Prewett Hospital (1912–1997), now the separate civil parish of Rooksdown.
 The hospital was served by its own railway line until 1956 and the course of the old railway now forms the northern eastern boundary of Winklebury.
 The north western boundary is the footpath on the northern side of the A339.

 Culture and community

 Culture

 There are also active Scouts and Guides groups in Winklebury.
-The guides groups meet at the Church of the Good Shepherd while the Scouts groups meet at Castle Hill School.
-The Scouts groups often feature in community events including the Basingstoke Gangshow, fun days and the Haarlem Jamborette every four years in the Netherlands.
+The guides groups meet at Winklebury Junior School while the Scouts groups meet at Castle Hill School.
+The Guides and Scouts groups often feature in community events including the Basingstoke Gangshow, fun days and the Haarlem Jamborette every four years in the Netherlands.